 An elegant firm blue – our own creation

 A semi hard cheese

 Weekends: Strictly by appointment

-We provide a range of cheeses currently available from the creamery, for tasting with biscuits and a sherry at only R70 per person.
+We provide a range of cheeses currently available from the creamery, for tasting with biscuits at only R75 per person.

 Taste 6 – 10 cheeses – depending what has matured

 Cheese Gift Vouchers also available on request!

 Other times: please phone to see if we are available – busy making cheese!

 5 Waterkant Street, Velddrif